• The King’s Foundation

 Drama

 Drama activities contribute hugely to the life of King’s Worcester.
-Our accommodation is superb, with a fully-equipped theatre seating 300, and a black box studio which seats 80.
+Our accommodation is superb, with a fully equipped theatre seating 300 and a black box studio seating 80.

-We stage several large-scale performances throughout the year and these tend to be divided by year group so that all pupils have the opportunity to shine.
-There are also multiple showcase opportunities throughout the year.
-In addition to catering for our performing pupils, we also run two flourishing Technical Theatre Clubs.
+We stage several large-scale performances throughout the year, which tend to be divided by year group so that all pupils have the opportunity to shine.
+There are also multiple showcase opportunities across the year.
+In addition to supporting our performing pupils, we run two flourishing Technical Theatre Clubs.

-An important ingredient in the successful co-curricular life of the school is the work of the team of peripatetic LAMDA teachers.
-Currently, over 100 King’s pupils commit to regular LAMDA tuition outside their academic timetable.
-The LAMDA team coaches individuals and pairs as they pursue graded qualifications in performance, musical theatre and public speaking, from the suite of certificates offered by the London Academy of Music & Dramatic Art.
+An important ingredient in the successful co-curricular life of the school is the work of the team of peripatetic Speech and Stagecraft teachers.
+Currently, over 40 King’s pupils in the Senior School alone commit to regular Speech and Stagecraft tuition outside their academic timetable, continuing a journey that many begin in our Prep Schools.
+The Speech and Stagecraft team coaches individuals and pairs as they pursue graded qualifications in performance, musical theatre and public speaking from the suite of certificates offered by LAMDA, the London Academy of Music & Dramatic Art, and Trinity College London.

 Drama